11.1. Starting the Streaming Replication

 In versions 9.3 or earlier, if the primary’s WAL segments required by the standby server have already been recycled, the standby cannot catch up with the primary server.

-There is no reliable solution for this problem, but only to set a large value to the configuration parameter wal_keep_segments to reduce the possibility of the occurrence.
+There is no reliable solution for this problem, but only to set a large value to the configuration parameter wal_keep_size (or wal_keep_segments in versions 12 or earlier) to reduce the possibility of the occurrence.
 This is a stopgap solution.

 In versions 9.4 or later, this problem can be prevented by using replication slot.
-A replication slot is a feature that expands the flexibility of the WAL data sending, mainly for the logical replication, which also provides the solution to this problem – the WAL segment files that contain unsent data under the pg_wal (or pg_xlog if versions 9.6 or earlier) can be kept in the replication slot by pausing recycling process.
-Refer the official document for detail.
+A replication slot is a feature that expands the flexibility of the WAL data sending.
+Refer the Section 11.4 for detail.